Truman Capote: Early life

-He was born in New Orleans, Louisiana, to Lillie Mae Faulk (1905–1954) and salesman Archulus Persons (1897–1981).
-His parents divorced when he was two, and he was sent to Monroeville, Alabama, where, for the following four to five years, he was raised by his mother's relatives.
+Truman Capote was born at Touro Infirmary in New Orleans, Louisiana, to Lillie Mae Faulk (1905–1954) and salesman Archulus Persons (1897–1981).
+He was sent to Monroeville, Alabama, where, for the following four to five years, he was raised by his mother's relatives.
 He formed a fast bond with his mother's distant relative, Nanny Rumbley Faulk, whom Truman called "Sook".
 "Her face is remarkable – not unlike Lincoln's, craggy like that, and tinted by sun and wind", is how Capote described Sook in "A Christmas Memory" (1956).
 In Monroeville, Capote was a neighbor and friend of Harper Lee, who would also go on to become an acclaimed author and a lifelong friend of Capote's.
-Lee's To Kill A Mockingbird likely models Dill's characterization after Capote.
+Lee's To Kill a Mockingbird likely models Dill's characterization upon Capote.

 As a lonely child, Capote taught himself to read and write before he entered his first year of school.
 Capote was often seen at age five carrying his dictionary and notepad, and began writing fiction at age 11.
 He was given the nickname "Bulldog" around this age.

 On Saturdays, he made trips from Monroeville to the nearby city of Mobile on the Gulf Coast, and at one point submitted a short story, "Old Mrs. Busybody", to a children's writing contest sponsored by the Mobile Press Register.
 Capote received recognition for his early work from The Scholastic Art & Writing Awards in 1936.

-In 1932, he moved to New York City to live with his mother and her second husband, José García Capote, a bookkeeper from Union de Reyes, Cuba, who adopted him as his son and renamed him Truman García Capote.
-Shortly afterward, José was convicted of embezzlement, after which the family was forced to leave its home on Park Avenue.
+In 1932, he moved to New York City to live with his mother and her second husband, José García Capote.
+José was a former Spanish colonel who became a landlord at Union de Reyes, Cuba.